idea-lab-smu/Neural-PPG-Denoiser/README.md

 ```

 ## Train
-1.run train
+1. run train

 ```
 sh train.sh
 ```

-2. The results are in (default: ‘./train/CUFED/TTSR/model/’ )
+2. The results are in (‘./train/CUFED/TTSR/model/’ )